Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 # Classical and Quantum Topology Machine Learning: Spherical and Hyperbolic Toric Topologies Code on the Graph based Embedding
-Short and brief description of idea, 16 pages articel Topology-Aware Exploration of Energy-Based Models Equilibrium: Toric QC-LDPC Codes and Hyperbolic MET QC-LDPC Codes [https://arxiv.org/abs/2401.14749] .
+Short and brief description of idea, 16 pages articel Topology-Aware Exploration of Energy-Based Models Equilibrium: Toric QC-LDPC Codes and Hyperbolic MET QC-LDPC Codes [https://arxiv.org/abs/2401.14749] and  example of application [8]  https://ieeexplore.ieee.org/document/10510073 .

 The GitHub repositories referenced in this paper, titled “Spherical and Hyperbolic Toric Topology-Based Codes On Graph Embedding for Ising MRF Models: Classical and Quantum Topology Machine Learning”, contain the source code related to the research [https://doi.org/10.48550/arXiv.2307.15778](https://arxiv.org/abs/2307.15778).